ga-wdi-lessons/react-intro/readme.md

 * With components, the lines between those three become a bit blurry.
 * Instead, we organize our web apps according to small, reusable components that define their own content, presentation and behavior.

 What does a component look like?
-Let's start with a simple "Hello World" example..
+Let's start with a simple "Hello World" example...

-To start, in our `/src/App.js` file, let's remove the contents and in its place add this component definition..
+To start, in our `/src/App.js` file, let's remove the contents and in its place add this component definition...

 ```js
 // bring in React and Component instance from React